 Google sets a fairly high bar with search results, telling us in the description of this new patent:

 Internet search engines aim to identify resources, e.g., web pages, images, text documents, multimedia content, e.g., videos relevant to a user’s information needs, and present information about the resources in a manner that is most useful to the user.

 In the summary section for this patent, the objective of the patent is identified to us as finding authoritative answers:

 This specification describes how a system can improve search result sets by including at least one authoritative search result that identifies a resource on an authoritative site for a query.
 The system can include an authoritative search result, for example, when scores of an initial first search result set are low or when the query itself indicates that the user seeks resources from an authoritative site.

 How This Patent Returns Authoritative Search Results

-A search engine doesn’t choose the query terms that someone might use to perform a search with; but it might be able to identify query refinements based upon the initial query term.
-If the original query doesn’t return an authoritative result; Google might insert into the results shown for it some authoritative results for one of those query refinements based upon that original query.
-It might show that authoritative result at the top of the search results that it returns.
-This means that Google will be more likely to return high quality sites at the top of search results, rather than results from sites that might not be seen as authoritative sites.
+A search engine doesn’t choose the query terms that someone might use to perform a search, but it might identify query refinements based upon the initial query term.
+If the original query doesn’t return an authoritative result, Google might insert into the results shown for some authoritative results for one of those query refinements based upon that original query.
+It might show that authoritative search results at the top of the results that it returns.
+This means that Google will be more likely to return high-quality sites at the top of search results rather than results from sites that might not be seen as authoritative sites.